 I posted the of video what’s most important on Facebook with some comments.
 What surprised me, but it shouldn’t, was the strong reactions that my post provoked.

 Now before I share the post, a caveat.
 I believe most ideas, and all people are complex.
 I try to be accurate, to capture the complexity.
 As a result I often say more than is needed.
 It’s a flaw, I know.
 In the past, when reflecting on someone’s passing, I would remember and reflect on the full measure of the person.
 Typically both their strengths and weaknesses.
-The day my wife passed, during a conversations with a dear friend about Libby’s beautiful life we reminisce about her whole life, including laughing about how she could be prickly.
+The day my wife passed a friend called to comfort me.
+During a conversations we talked about Libby’s life and reminisce including laughing about how she could be prickly.
 Likewise, when I was processing my dad’s passing, I reflected on his many strengths, and one of his failings.
 So for me, it’s ok not be 100% positive at the time of someone’s passing.

-Historically it has been considered appropriate that at the time of a public figures death, that it is reasonable to consider their impact and to reflect on the their legacy.
+Historically it has been considered appropriate that at the time of a public figures death, to consider their total impact (strengths and weaknesses), to reflect on the their legacy.

 Here is my post (misspellings preserved)